Work permit: France

 A foreigner seeking to work in France must obtain work authorization (authorisation de travail) with a visa, a residence permit or a special document by the government.

+Germany

+The Employment Ordinance (BeschV) governs the admission of newly arriving foreigners as employees for entry and the exercise of employment.
+Permission is generally granted only for the activities specified in the Besch, (e.g., au pair; specialty chefs; scientists at public institutions; journalists).

 Poland

 A work permit in Poland is issued for a specified period of time, not longer than 3 years.
 If a foreigner serves on the management board of a legal person which, as at the date of submitting the application, employs more than 25 people, the voivode may issue a work permit for a period not longer than 5 year.

-Work permits are issued by the relevant voivode based on an employer’s application and are specific to the position, employer, and location.
+Work permits are issued by the relevant voivode based on an employer's application and are specific to the position, employer, and location.

 A foreigner cannot begin employment until the permit is granted, unless exempt under specific legal provisions.

 A foreigner may apply for a national work visa at a Polish consulate in their home country on the basis of a valid work permit issued by the voivode (Voivodeship Office).